NoraPDev/tictactoe/README.md

 I wanted to try creating a game where one player can play against the computer, as in play against an AI.

+To be added - when play against computer - have different levels, thinking computer

 You can view the live site here - <a href="https://norapdev.github.io/tictactoe/" target="_blank" rel="noopener">WarGames Tic-Tac-Toe</a>

 ## Table of contents